-PhD (Education, PASSE), The University of Hong Kong
+PhD (Policy, Administration and Social Sciences Education), The University of Hong Kong

 PgD (Museum Studies), The University of Sydney